 In order to spur the kind of economic development needed in North County, A Red Circle will work with state and regional economic development offices and equip North County’s residents with the tools they need to be successful and financially empowered.
 Then, when our partners work to attract businesses into North County, those businesses and our region will thrive!

-Erica R. Williams, Executive Director
+Erica R. Williams, MBA

 Ms. Williams is a current doctoral student at Walden University and holds an MBA from Maryville University.
 She is also active in the community and is deeply concerned about the economic status of north St. Louis County and particularly its black citizens.
 Through her academic research and community involvement, she has linked St. Louis’s racist past to North County’s current economic status and the racial inequality blacks still experience.